erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 - <b>nn0EW			:</b>The file where the training records of the artificial neural network we created previously will be stored.
 This file is empty because the artificial neural network has not been trained yet.<br />

-- <b>nn1		:</b> This is the file where the state of the artificial neural network saved in the 'nn0' file is stored after 288 epochs of training.<br />
+- <b>nn1		:</b> This is the file where the state of the artificial neural network saved in file 'nn0' is stored after 288 epochs of training.<br />

 - <b>nn1EW	:</b> It is the file where the training records of the artificial neural network are stored.
 Calculated at every epoch, it stores information such as total error values and numbers of updated weight.<br />